Registered Nurse (RN) Salary in the US

 Employment and Wages for Registered Nurses (RN)

-Registered nurses assess patient health problems and needs.
+Registered nurses (RN) assess patient health problems and needs.
 Their job is to develop and implement nursing care plans, and maintain all medical records, administer nursing care to their patients.
 They also may advise their patients on health maintenance, disease prevention, and provide case management.
+As you go through your schooling, you will discover a wide range of specialties in nursing.
+Every nursing specialty is a little bit different ad comes with its advantages and disadvantages.
+You will choose from other types of categories, from working with babies, kids, adults to older people.
+One of the most significant differences in nursing specialties is salary.

 |Industry||Hourly mean wage|